-Marijuana abuse is very similar to other types of substance use disorders, though the long-term effects may be less severe.
-According to the National Institute on Drug Abuse, most people who seek treatment for marijuana abuse, have been using the substance every day for at least ten years and have tried to quit on at least six different occasions.
+Marijuana addiction is very similar to other types of substance use disorders, though the long-term effects may be less severe.
+According to the National Institute on Drug Abuse, most people who seek treatment for marijuana addiction, have been using the substance every day for at least ten years and have tried to quit on at least six different occasions.
 While many believe that marijuana is not a problem and cannot result in addiction, for some individuals it becomes a problem.
 Due to the common belief that it’s not possible to become addicted to marijuana, many individuals fail to seek treatment.
 Many know others who quit marijuana without a problem, which further reinforces the idea there must be something wrong with them when they cannot.

 Certain factors make it more likely that certain individuals will develop an addiction to marijuana and experience difficulty quitting.
 Among older adolescents and young adults, the tendency to develop dependence is most likely to occur in those who have a psychiatric condition.